This job posting is no longer active.

 All applicants must have the right to work in Spain and have all relevant qualifications for the role.

-Secondary Maths and Business Teacher Role Profile
+Secondary Maths Teacher Role Profile

 We provide an enriching education of the highest standard which allows our pupils to achieve both success and, experience failure in a safe and supportive environment.
 Staff, pupils and parents share the fundamental expectation of a positive attitude to learning.
 We nurture our pupils, encouraging them to develop a Growth Mindset to ensure they become resilient and persevere in the face of challenges.
 Happy, respectful, internationally minded pupils, staff and parents are the core of our community.
 We support our pupils and staff to constantly develop and improve themselves.
 We do this as a team, without exception.